 What’s more, many African farmers are subsistence farmers, meaning they survive off their own land and grow food for their own consumption.
 Coffee tends to be the only actual cash income a farmer may receive, and many rely on it to buy school books and uniforms for their families.

 Ripe coffee cherries in Tanzania.
-Credit: Olam Specialty Coffee
+Credit: Covoya Specialty Coffee

 Challenges & Solutions for East African Producers